PacktPublishing/Modern-Computer-Architecture-and-Organization/Chapter 12 - Processor Virtualization/Answers to Exercises/Ex__2_run_freedos.md

 Use an existing virtual hard disk file
 ```

-7. Select the VDI file in *~/VirtualBox VMs* with a name similar to *'FreeDOS 1.2.vdi'* and complete the VM configuration.
+7. Select the VDI file in *~/VirtualBox VMs* and complete the VM configuration.

 8. Click the **Start** icon in VirtualBox manager to start the FreeDOS VM.